FAQ

 ADPC extends beyond websites to IoT, mixed reality, children’s protection with guardian support, AI-assisted privacy management and rights-aware AI-based systems.

-Users are exhausted by cookie walls.
-Organisations are struggling with compliance that does not scale.
+Users are exhausted by “cookie banners”.
+Organisations are struggling with compliance that disrupts user flows.
 ADPC addresses both through a shared rights infrastructure.
+We have developed sample-implementations for users and organizations to show how simple implementing Article 88b can be.

 For People